 For SPDEs with non-Lipschitz coefficients, \cite{BG99(SPA)} obtained the existence of an invariant measure for Eq. \eqref{rd} in the space of continuous functions under the martingale solution framework; the uniqueness of the invariant measure was derived in \cite{Cer03(PTRF), Cer05(PTRF)} by taking advantage of the fact that a polynomial is uniformly continuous on bounded subsets of continuous functions.
-Recently, \cite{KN13(SPDE)} showed the existence of a unique invariant measure on the space of continuous complex functions for the stochastic complex Ginzburg--Landau (Eq. \eqref{rd} with $f(u)=- \bi |u|^2 u$, where $\bi=\sqrt{-1}$), relying on some good estimates of the solution in the Hilbert--Sobolev spaces $\dot H^\beta$ with $\beta>d/2$, so that the noise is spatially regular enough.
+Recently, \cite{KN13(SPDE)} showed the existence of a unique invariant measure on the space of continuous complex functions for the stochastic complex Ginzburg--Landau (Eq. \eqref{rd} with $f(u)=- \Bi |u|^2 u$, where $\Bi=\sqrt{-1}$), relying on some reasonable estimates of the solution in the Hilbert--Sobolev spaces $\dot H^\beta$ with $\beta>d/2$, so that the noise is spatially regular enough.

-To show the uniqueness of the invariant measure, these authors mainly formulated a Bismut--Elworthy--Li formula for the derivative $D P_t$ to get a gradient estimate, which shows the strong Feller property of $P_t$.
-Then the uniqueness of the invariant measure follows immediately by Khas'minskii and Doob theorems, provided the irreducibility holds.
-The difficulties for the study of the uniqueness of an invariant measure for SPDEs in Banach settings arise, mainly because the tools frequently used in the Hilbert space framework cannot be extended in a straightforward way to the Banach space settings \cite{BR16(DCDS)}.
+To show the uniqueness of the invariant measure, these authors mainly formulated a Bismut--Elworthy--Li formula for the derivative of its Markov semigroup to get a gradient estimate, which shows the strong Feller property.
+Then, the uniqueness of the invariant measure follows immediately from Khas'minskii--Doob theorem, provided an irreducibility condition holds.
+The difficulties for the study of the uniqueness of an invariant measure for SPDEs in Banach settings arise mainly because the tools frequently used in the Hilbert space framework cannot be extended in a straightforward way to Banach space settings \cite{BR16(DCDS)}.

 In the past decade, Wang-type dimension-free inequalities have been a new and efficient tool to study diffusion semigroups.
 They were first introduced in \cite{Wan97(PTRF)} for elliptic diffusion semigroups on non-compact Riemannian manifolds and in \cite{Wan10(JMPA)} for heat semigroups on manifolds with boundary.
-Roughly speaking, such inequality for the Markov semigroup $(P_t)_{t \ge 0}$ in a Banach space $E$ is formulated as
+Roughly speaking, such inequality for a Markov semigroup $(P_t)$ in a Banach space $E$ is formulated as